Mathematical models in Complex Systems Biology

 The Team

-The researchers working on this project are MOLAB members Gabriel F. Calvo (PI), Ignacio Ramís Conde, Arturo Alvarez-Arenas Alcami and Juan Belmonte Beitia (PI) together with some external collaborators and other MOLAB members as Víctor M. Pérez-García, Odelaisy León Triana and María R. Durán.
+The researchers that worked on this project were MOLAB members Gabriel.
+F. Calvo (PI), Ignacio Ramís Conde, Arturo Álvarez-Arenas Alcamí and Juan Belmonte Beitia (PI), together with some external collaborators and other MOLAB members as Víctor M. Pérez-García, Odelaisy León Triana and María R. Durán.

 Beyond this project